ZeroEnter/zero-enter/README.md

 # Zero Enter

 ZeroEnter offers a groundbreaking solution, seamlessly merging local machine learning execution with blockchain verification.
-Exclusively tailored for the XRPL blockchain network, it showcases a profound integration with the Rippled hooks source code, ensuring both local data protection and global trust.
+Exclusively tailored for the XRPL blockchain network, it showcases a profound integration with the XRPL hooks source code, ensuring both local data protection and global trust.

 ---